-At this point the child is reminded of appropriate behaviour and is put back in the green circle when the show the desired behaviour.
+At this point the child is reminded of appropriate behaviour and is put back in the green circle when they show the desired behaviour.

 - Stage 4.
-However if behaviour continues to be inappropriate the child's name is moved to the consequences board.
+However if behaviour continues to be inappropriate the child experiences a proportionate consequence.
 This will usually mean removal from the group for 10 minutes but remaining within the classroom. - Stage 5.
 If behaviour continues to be inappropriate the child is removed from the class for 30 minutes in another classroom.
-During this time the pupil will fill in the behaviour book, stating the actions they should have taken to avoid breaking a school rule.